andymeneely/squib/docs/dsl/save_pdf.rst

 sprue
   default: ``nil``

   the sprue file to use.
 If ``nil``, then no sprue is used and the cards are laid out automatically using the parameters below.
 If non-nil, Squib checks for a built-in sprue file of that name.
 Otherwise, it attempts to open a file relative to the current directory.
 For more information on Squib Sprues, see :doc:`/sprues`.
+If you use the trim function (see trim option below) the cards are placed considering coordinates reduced by the trim value.
+A special case is a sprue file which defines one card per sheet: If you use the trim option then the sheet size will be trimmed as well to remove the otherwise added white border in the PDF.

 width
   default: ``3300``